antoniobiasotti/cinema-AI/README.md

 <p style="text-align: justify;">
 We are in the midst of a new Renaissance right now, and the reason for it is data.
 In the last 10 years, we have created more data than in the entire previous history of the human race.
-In face of this of data, we often have a hard time choosing .
+In face of this huge amount of data, we often have a hard time making a simple decision.
 That's what is called the Paradox of Choice

 ## Stack